yli091230/DNAnexus/README.md

 # Using DNAnexus to analyze UK Biobank data

 ## UKBiobank sample information
-The datset  contains WGS sequencing results from 200,025 samples with 2\*151 reads.\
+The datset  contains WGS sequencing results from 200,025 samples with 2\*151 reads.
+* All of the sample meta files can only access by JupyterLab, `dx cat` command is not allowed to view those file at the local termianl.
 ### Selection of UK Biobank samples
 1. The strWAS paper:
   * Remove potential DNA contamination.